berkeleyatmos/weatherstation/docs/guide.md

 If the network is giving you trouble, try installing the better network manager with `sudo apt install network-manager`.
 `sudo` just means you are doing something intense and need to provide the password.
 If I recall, this was a major headache for me the first time, as I also had to disable the old network manager . . .
 Good luck!

 You're going to want a text editor that you can use in the terminal.
 `nano` will work in a pinch, but I recommend `vim` for the long term.
 Open a terminal and install the packages you will need with, e.g. `sudo apt install vim`.

 You will also need `pip`, the Python package manager, `sudo apt install python-pip python3-pip`.
-Also, we found that in order to have `numpy`, a Python package, work properly on a Raspberry Pi, we had to run `sudo apt install libatlas-base-dev`
+Also, we found that in order to have `numpy`, a Python package, work properly on a Raspberry Pi, we had to run `sudo apt install libatlas-base-dev`.

-Install `PiGPIO` as in the video above so that we can communicate with our sensors.
+Install PiGPIO as in the video above so that we can communicate with our sensors.
 Run `sudo systemctl enable pigpiod` so that the PiGPIO daemon starts on start-up.

-Next install `git` (`sudo apt install git`) and then this repository - finally!
+Next install `git` (with `sudo apt install git`) and then this repository - finally!
 Here is how `git` will roughly work:

 - Install the repo:
 ```
 git clone https://github.com/berkeleyatmos/weatherstation
 ```
 - Say you edit things in the repo.
-To save the changes, do
+To save the changes, do (while in the `weatherstation` folder)
 ```
 git add *
 git commit -m "we did things A, B, and C"